labscript-suite/prawn_digital_output/README.md

 # Prawn Digital Output

-This program is built off of the digital output program developed by Carter Turnbaugh (https://github.com/carterturn/prawn_do/tree/basis), with changes done to the PIO code so that the Raspberry Pi Pico can time itself to allow for a smaller minimum pulse width.
-Inspiration for the PIO code came from Philip Starkey's PrawnBlaster PIO code (https://github.com/labscript-suite/PrawnBlaster/tree/master).
+This program is built off of the [digital output program](https://github.com/carterturn/prawn_do/tree/basis) developed by Carter Turnbaugh, with changes done to the PIO code so that the Raspberry Pi Pico can time itself to allow for a smaller minimum pulse width.
+Inspiration for the PIO code came from Philip Starkey's [PrawnBlaster PIO code](https://github.com/labscript-suite/PrawnBlaster/tree/master).

 This firmware turns pins 0-15 into programmable digital outputs which are triggered by input to pin 16.